CosmosOS/Cosmos/Docs/Kernel/Levels.md

 ###  Future

-Currently only the structure exists, no checking occurs but in the future will occur via attributes and other methods.
-Future checks to include:

-  1. Restriction of core level exclusive abilities at the assembly level by attribute.
+Currently only basic checking is implemented into the compiler.
+This means that some restrictions are implemented whilst some must be checked manually.

+Currently only this is implemented:

-  2. Restriction of references list to higher levels only. ie HAL can reference Core but not vice versa.
+* Restriction of references list to higher levels only. ie HAL can reference Core but not vice versa.
 Also via attribute.
 That is an assembly level attribute to mark which level an assembly is.

+In the future both of these will also be implemented:

+  1. Restriction of core level exclusive abilities at the assembly level by attribute.
-  3. Restrict access to BCL and other assemblies. ie Core should never need XML or other higher level services.
+  2. Restrict access to BCL and other assemblies. ie Core should never need XML or other higher level services.
 Make a defined list of what is allowed and verify against it.

 For now we must be vigilant to watch these restrictions manually.